DoDAO-io/chatgpt-prompts/new-byte-prompt.md

 Create a tweet thread from the provided text.
-Try to keep the thread between 4-8 tweets.
+Try to keep the thread between 6-10 tweets.
+Keep the tweets as short as possible and add more number of tweets in thread.

 Populate the following yaml template with the information from the thread